David Trezeguet: Hércules

-On 28 August 2010, Trezeguet completed his move to newly promoted La Liga team Hércules CF on a two-year deal; the club is based in his then wife's hometown.
+On 28 August 2010, Trezeguet completed his move to newly promoted La Liga team Hércules on a two-year deal; the club is based in his then wife's hometown.
 He made his debut on 11 September in a 2–0 surprise victory against defending champions Barcelona.
-Eight days later, Trezeguet scored his first goal for the club, a conversion from the penalty spot in a 2–1 loss against Valencia CF. He was unable to prevent relegation for the side, however, and left the club at the start of the summer of 2011.
+Eight days later, Trezeguet scored his first goal for the club, a conversion from the penalty spot in a 2–1 loss against Valencia.
+He was unable to prevent relegation for the side, however, and left the club at the start of the summer of 2011.
 Trezeguet made 31 league appearances and scored 12 goals, making him the club's top goalscorer for the season.

 Baniyas

-On 30 August 2011, Trezeguet completed his move to UAE Pro-League side Baniyas SC on a one-year deal.
+On 30 August 2011, Trezeguet completed his move to UAE Pro-League side Baniyas on a one-year deal.
 On 21 November 2011, his contract was mutually terminated due to an injury which had kept him sidelined for most of the season.
 Trezeguet only appeared in the opening league match and a fixture in the Etisalat Emirates Cup for Baniyas.